.

 GETTING LOST

-Staff will count team members at frequent intervals and will caution you against going off alone.
+Staff will count team members frequently and caution you against going off alone.
 Please inform project staff if you need a moment away from the team.
 Volunteers will always work in groups of at least two.
-The scientists take great care to always know where each volunteer is working, so that volunteers can be located quickly.
+The scientists always take great care to know where each volunteer works so volunteers can be located quickly.

 ANIMALS/PLANTS